The law on work status has had a lot of recent press coverage. Here is a brief guide on key issues for businesses to

-The law distinguishes between workers, employees and the self-employed.
-The distinctions matter because workers and employees have certain rights, such as entitlement to the national minimum wage and paid annual leave.
+The three relevant categories are workers, employees and the self-employed.
+Workers and employees have certain rights, such as entitlement to the national minimum wage and paid annual leave.
 Employees (who would also fall within the worker definition) have additional rights, such as the right to statutory sick pay and protection from unfair dismissal (which is normally subject to having two years’ service).
-Self-employed contractors have no such rights.
+Self-employed contractors have none of these rights.

 This is separate from HMRC‘s definition of self-employment, and an individual may be considered to be self-employed for tax purposes while the courts might find that they are in fact a worker or employee.

 The person must be obliged to provide work or services, personally, rather than sending someone else in their place.

-The requirement for personal work or services was recently considered in the Deliveroo case.
-It was held that as the couriers had a right to find replacements there was no personal work or services and, as a result, the couriers were not deemed to be workers.
+The requirement for personal work or services was considered in the Deliveroo case.
+It was held that as the couriers had a right to find replacements as there was no personal work or services and, as a result, the couriers were not deemed to be workers.
 By contrast in the recent Pimlico Plumbers case, it was held that even though the plumber had a right to substitute another Pimlico operative the dominant feature of the contracts was personal performance.

 In the Uber case, the main issue was whether the drivers were in business themselves or working for Uber.
 The Court of Appeal has upheld the decisions of the Employment Appeal Tribunal upheld the tribunal’s decision that the drivers were working for Uber, and therefore entitled to the national minimum wage and paid holiday.
 In particular the Employment Appeal Tribunal agreed with the tribunal that a key relevant factor was the amount of control that Uber had over its drivers.
 Uber has now appealed to the Court of Appeal.

-To be considered an employee, again the work or service must be done by the person under contract, but there also needs to be an element of control by the employer over the employee.
-Control in this context could mean, for instance, whether the person is subject to an internal disciplinary policy or, say, whether the person has to wear a uniform.
+Again the work or service must be done by the person under contract, but there also needs to be an element of control present.
+Control could mean, for instance, whether the person is subject to an internal disciplinary policy or, say, whether the person has to wear a uniform.
 There may be other factors to consider too.